ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 # How to Run and Deploy Ballerina Programs

 ## Running Ballerina Programs and Services
-A Ballerina application can either be:
+A Ballerina application can have:

-1. A [`public function`](/learn/by-example/functions-as-entry-points.html) including [`main()`](/learn/by-example/hello-world.html) function that runs as a terminating process.
+1. A [`main()`](/learn/by-example/the-main-function.html) function that runs as a terminating process.

 2. A [`service`](/learn/by-example/hello-world-service.html), which is a hosted non-terminating process.

-Both of these are considered "entrypoints" for program execution.
+Both of these are considered as entry points for program execution.

 These applications can be structured into a single program file or a Ballerina module.
 A collection of modules can be managed together with versioning and dependency management as part of a Ballerina project.